 Throughout our discussions with stakeholders, various concerns and questions were brought forward.
 This section addresses the feedback we commonly heard.

 What to expect during construction

-If the project is approved, construction is planned to begin late 2018 and finish in late 2019.
+Construction is planned to begin in late summer / early fall 2019, and the facilities are to be completed and in operation by June 2020.
 We anticipate our hours of work to be Monday to Friday from 7:30 a.m. to 5:00 p.m.; however, occasional evening or weekend work may be required.
 We will provide more detailed information regarding potential construction impacts prior to any work starting.

 During construction, you can expect typical activity such as vehicles, equipment and crews in the area.
 We understand that construction impacts can be challenging; however, they are generally short-term in nature and our construction staff will work as quickly and safely as possible to minimize any potential inconvenience.